Pikmin 4: Gameplay

 The player controls a minuscule character who takes command of squads of Pikmin to explore various areas, fight enemies, secure treasures, and solve puzzles.
 Pikmin can be directed to perform various tasks, such as carrying objects and fighting enemies, and have individual weaknesses and strengths.
 For example, Red Pikmin are invulnerable to fire, Blue Pikmin can walk underwater, and Winged Pikmin can lift up objects and float over hazards.
 The player can switch between different species of Pikmin to adapt to the situation and deal with enemies and hazards.
-The camera allows for a full view of the area around the player character, with the perspective being much closer to the ground than in previous games.
+The camera allows for a full view of the area around the player character, with the perspective being able to be much closer to the ground than in previous games.

-Pikmin 4 retains Pikmin types from previous games, and introduces two new species: Ice Pikmin, which are invulnerable to being frozen and can freeze enemies and bodies of water; and Glow Pikmin, which operate at night and are usable during the Night Expeditions.
+Pikmin 4 retains all Pikmin types from previous games besides Bulbmin and Mushroom Pikmin, and introduces two new species: Ice Pikmin, which are invulnerable to being frozen and can freeze enemies and bodies of water; and Glow Pikmin, which operate at night and are usable during the Night Expeditions.
 The player can also command a canine creature called Oatchi to help with exploration.
 Like the Pikmin, Oatchi can be directed to carry objects and attack enemies, but can also help bash breakable objects, sniff out objectives such as treasure, and transport both the player character and Pikmin around the map and over bodies of water; in some places, the player can directly control Oatchi to solve puzzles.

 The game's single-player mode introduces new features to the series.
 Players can customize their character with different facial features and uniform colors, and have access to a hub base that provides different activities - such as the ability to upgrade equipment, as well as Oatchi and his abilities after it gains experience during exploration.
 Treasures collected in different areas contribute to a resource known as Sparklium, which is needed to expand the number of maps the player can explore.
-The several main missions include finding Captain Olimar, and side missions come from castaways brought back to the hub base.
+The main missions include finding Captain Olimar and later Louie, and side missions come from castaways brought back to the hub base.
 Practice Mode trains the player to defeat enemies.